|

 A most familiar announcement to

-Cusk crewman, the last call to the evening meal can be heard in the
+the Cusk crew, the last call to the Evening Meal can be heard in the

 background. |